 The buyer always pays for shipping, but depending on the circumstances this happens 1 of 4 ways:

-3. The seller pays for shipping up front, then sends the buyer a reimbursement request via our easy reimbursement system.
+3. Reimbursement - The seller pays for shipping up front, then sends the buyer a reimbursement request via our easy reimbursement system.
 Why?
 Some hop merchants aren't set up to bill shipping charges to a third party.
 In this case, the dealer invoices their client/the contract holder (the seller) for shipping fees.

 4. Freight - Large orders (>220 lbs/100 kg) ship Less Than Truckload (LTL) and may involve a freight broker who will collect payment (often in advance) from the buyer.
 See How to Ship LTL for details.